What Is a Refractive Error?

 There are two kinds of treatment for refractive errors — prescriptive corrective lenses or surgery.
 These options include:

 - Glasses – Prescriptive eyeglasses are the simplest way to treat refractive errors.
 Based on the results of a refraction test performed during a comprehensive eye exam, your eye doctor will prescribe eyeglasses that correct your particular refractive error and give you clearer vision.

 - Contacts – Your eye doctor can also provide a prescription for contact lenses.
 Contacts correct refractive errors in a similar way to eyeglasses, but they’re worn on the surface of your eyes.
 Advances in contact lens technology have made this option available to more people with a wider range of refractive errors.

 - Refractive Surgery – LASIK and other refractive surgeries can change the shape of your cornea to reduce or eliminate nearsightedness, farsightedness, and astigmatism.
-If you’d like to see if you’re a candidate for refractive surgery, please call 405.271.2500 to schedule your free screening.
+If you’d like to see if you’re a candidate for refractive surgery, please call 405.271.2500 to schedule an appointment.